Civil War Nudity (a true historic tale)

 This is a period photo of Union Troops slinnydipping

-He had already explained in his diary by this point, crossings of rivers and streams this Summer and wet wool uniforms would leave one with uncomfortable rashes, so they were always fully disrobed, carried clothes and packs over their head through the river while fully naked.
+He had already explained in his diary by this point, crossings of rivers and streams in the Summer, and wet wool uniforms, would leave one with uncomfortable rashes.
+So they were always fully disrobed, carried underwear, clothes and packs over their head through the river while fully naked.

-So, as they approached Hagerstown, MD, they stopped, everybody hastily disrobed, they waded across the chest-deep Potomac, and cambored up to muster, and dry off, upon the top of the opposite slightly higher bank where they could then, get dressed.
+As they now approached Hagerstown, MD, they stopped, at the south bank of the shallow Potomac, the regiment hastily disrobed, they waded across the chest-deep river, and cambored up the higher north bank to muster, and dry off, where they could then, get dressed.

-They discovered, the whole town had turned out to greet the now nude heroes' regiment, in the open field ...with a BAND!
+Only to discover, all of Hagertown had turned out to greet the (now fully nude) regiment, in a wide open field ...with a BAND!

 Comments